Tariq Ali and Janet Steel in forum UWRF 2011 (photo: ska / jb)

 "The new president-general which you mean?"
 Said the soldier trumpeter.

 "The new president who replaced Chavez," said the General.

-"NGOs only talk of civil society in a narrow interpretation," said Tariq Ali.
-In the case of Latin America as expressly stated by Tariq Ali that NGOs actually made to paralyze the movement of people, do depoliticization and execute projects financed for the benefit of the donor.
+"NGO civil society to speak only in a narrow interpretation," said Tariq Ali.
+In the case of Latin America explicitly stated by Tariq Ali that NGOs actually made to paralyze the movement of people, do depoliticization and run projects financed for the benefit of the donor.

-"Critical Intellectual diminishing," said Tariq Ali.
-These symptoms occur in nearly all parts of the world, even in Latin America, most of the traditional intellectual in fact at odds with people's movement.
-Except in China, many intellectuals who opposed the government became a pioneer issues ororiterianisme democracy against the Chinese government.
-"But unfortunately most of them do so from America.
-"Intellectuals who want to make a change must take part in a broader social movement.
-"That must be created today are organic intellectuals who have a connection with mass movements and political alternatives," said Tariq Ali.
+"Critical Intellectuals on the wane," said Tariq Ali.
+These symptoms occur in nearly all parts of the world, even in Latin America, most of the traditional intellectual in fact at odds with the people's movement.
+Except in China, many intellectuals who opposed the government being a pioneer issues ororiterianisme democracy against the Chinese government.
+"But unfortunately most of them do so from the United States.
+"The intellectuals who want to make a change must take part in a broader social movement.
+"That must be created now is organic intellectuals who have connections with mass movements and political alternatives," said Tariq Ali.

 Tariq Ali's statement further confirms that intelktual not a superman who can make changes alone or only with others of his people, but should be part of a mass movement and the development of alternative political force.
 Something that is rarely found in Indonesia.
-Most activists prefer instant way through, into the mainstream with the illusion party will bring change from within.
+Most activists prefer instant way through, into the mainstream parties with the illusion will bring change from within.